nakov/Practical-Cryptography-for-Developers-Book/encryption-symmetric-and-asymmetric.md

 ### Private Keys

 Message **encryption** and **signing** is done by a **private key**.
 The private keys are always kept **secret** by their owner, just like passwords.
-In the server infrastructure, private key usually stay in an encrypted and protected **keystore**.
-In the blockchain systems the private keys usually stay in specific software or hardware apps or devices called "**crypto wallets**", which store securely a set of private keys.
+In the server infrastructure, private keys usually stay in an encrypted and protected **keystore**.
+In the blockchain systems the private keys usually stay in specific software or hardware apps or devices called "**crypto wallets**", which securely store a set of private keys.

 **Example** of 256-bit private key: